JetBrains/amper/docs/src/dsl-reference/module.md

       scope: runtime-only
 ```

-The `dependencies:` section can also be [qualified with a platform](../user-guide/multiplatform.md#platform-qualifier).
+The `dependencies:` section can also be [qualified with a platform](../user-guide/multiplatform.md#platform-qualifier):

-Examples:

 ```yaml
 # Dependencies used to build the common part of the product